Tannerite00/RecipeApp/README.md

-## Bento - The Whole Food Plant Based Vegan Recipe and Meal Plan App
+## Plantiful - The Whole Food Plant Based Vegan Recipe and Meal Plan App

 Welcome!
 Bento is for Vegans, by Vegans.